LeMinux/PresentingSecureProgramming/UnsafeCFunctions/UnsafeFunctions.md

 - access()

     Access has a race condition since it checks permissions before opening a file.
     This can be especially dangerous with symbolic links.
-    You should let the OS check the permissions for you by opening the file.
+    You should let the OS check the permissions for you by opening the file after conducting proper canonicalization, sanitization, and validation.

 - stat()
     <race condition>